sage-code/maj/alphabet.md

 * qesa = "ceez" is read like IPA: "t͡ʃesa";
 * qoka = "chocolate" is read like IPA: "t͡ʃoka";

-**Note:** Letter "q" is always followed by a vowel or semivowel and can not be followed by a consonant.
-In many Romance alphabets this letter is restricted to be followed only by vowel "u" but Maj has extended this convention to make "q" more useful.
+**Note:** In many Romance alphabets this letter is restricted.
+It must be followed by vowel "u".
+In Maj we eliminate this restriction.
+Letter "q" can be followed by any vowel or semivowel but can not be followed by a consonant.

 **Modified: x**